kitbagjs/router/docs/show-me.md

 ## Installing the Router

-In this clip, we take the router we install the router and setup the Type Safety in components with the `Register` interface.
+Next, we install the router and register the router type using the `Register` interface.
 Read more about [updating the registered router](/getting-started#update-registered-router).

 ![Installing the Router](/install-router.gif)